vipulnaik/working-drafts/ark/orbital-evasiveness-notes.md

 > **trivial ⟹ non-evasive ⟹ collapsible ⟹ contractible ⟹ ℤ-acyclic ⟺ (𝔽_p-acyclic for every p) ⟹ 𝔽_p-acyclic for one p ⟹ χ(Δ_P) = 1.**

+This is the spine; §1.2 hangs the group-dependent tests off it and draws the whole diagram.

 **ARK is exactly the assertion that the first implication reverses** for nontrivial monotone graph properties.
 The ladder also runs from combinatorial to topological to algebraic invariants: non-evasiveness and collapsibility depend on the simplicial structure, contractibility only on homotopy type, acyclicity and χ only on homology — each step discarding information.

 *Strictness for general complexes.* Every implication is strict.
 There are collapsible complexes that are evasive; the dunce hat is contractible but not collapsible; presentation complexes of perfect groups are ℤ-acyclic but not contractible; a complex with H̃₁ = ℤ/q is 𝔽_p-acyclic for p ≠ q but not ℤ-acyclic; and χ = 1 obviously does not imply acyclicity.